ikuwow/resume/resume.en.md

 ## Work Experience

+### フリーランス

+Working as a freelance Infrastructure Engineer and SRE since June 2024.

 ### ZOZO, Inc.

 Worked as a full-time employee from December 2021 to April 2024 in a fully remote capacity